RobinGhosh64/sapintegration_from_azure/README.md

-## Step 5: Problems seen from our CONA integration

-Some of the custom RFC methods implemented by CONA shows one to many relationships on their side.
+## Step 6: Some corner case concerns noticed with the SAP adaptor

+Standard SAP RFC functions when taken for implementation have no issues, using this approach.
+However, when some RFC actions have custom logic and custom mapping using 1 to many tables we have seen some gaps in the XSD generation
-Our SAP adapter describe does not catch the cardinality ( ONE TO MANY).
+Our SAP adapter describe seems to have not caught the cardinality ( ONE TO MANY).
 In this situation, our XSD does not show ArrayOf <BAPI list Objects>